- Academic Year

 There is no official registration procedure for official off-campus trips, and there are no official excused class absences for students who participate in off-campus trips by student organizations.
 Students will be responsible for making their own individual arrangements with instructors for classwork missed while participating in an off-campus trip.
 Instructors will be free to set their own requirements for classwork missed under such circumstances; they must grant students an opportunity to make up all course work missed while participating in an off-campus trip.
 Each student traveling to participate in a university-related activity must execute the Student Activity Release Form prior to the activity.
 (OP 79.13)

 The university provides an optional group accident and health insurance plan for students, with enrollment during registration for the fall and spring semesters.
 Also available is a very economical trip insurance plan for student groups and their faculty or staff sponsor.
 Insurance application forms may be obtained by the sponsor at the Contracting Office.
 Trip insurance may also be purchased from private insurance companies.
 (OP 34.06)

-Each faculty member should maintain scheduled office hours as directed by the dean of the college and/or the individual department.
+Each faculty member should maintain scheduled office hours as directed by the dean of the college and/or the chair of the individual department.
 Schedules should be posted and made available to students.

 - Provide a university-wide pattern of developing policies and procedures.

 - Outline a standard format for policies and procedures.

 - Provide a rapid means of identification of policies and procedures.

 - Facilitate continuity regardless of changes in personnel assignments.

 - Ensure the periodic review and updating of all university-wide operating policies.